top of page

 The noun 'obfuscation' has its etymological roots in the Latin word 'obfuscare,' which means 'to darken' or 'to obscure.'
 It is formed from the prefix 'ob-' meaning 'against' or 'over,' and 'fuscare,' derived from 'fuscus,' meaning 'dark' or 'dusky.'
 Therefore, the etymology of 'obfuscation' revolves around the concept of intentionally making something unclear, confusing, or difficult to understand by figuratively casting a shadow over it or veiling it in darkness.
 This term is often used to describe the deliberate act or process of obscuring information, facts, or communication, making it challenging for others to comprehend or interpret, often for various purposes, such as deception or obfuscating the truth.

-Quiz: Find the meaning of the noun obfuscation:
+Find the correct meaning of the noun obfuscation:

 Try Again!